 - Not brushing their teeth twice a day with fluoride toothpaste.

 An unhealthy diet, and the quantities of each category of food that a child eats, has a huge impact on the likelihood of decay.
 Many foods that contain added sugars also contain large numbers of calories, but often have few other nutrients.
 Eating these foods often can contribute to a person becoming overweight as well as causing decay.
-To eat a healthy, balanced diet, we should eat these types of foods only occasionally, and get the majority of our calories from other kinds of foods such as starchy foods and fruits and vegetables.
+To eat a healthy, balanced diet, we should eat these types of foods occasionally, and get the majority of our calories from other kinds of foods such as starchy foods and fruits and vegetables.

-Sugary foods and drinks can also cause tooth decay, especially if eaten between meals.
+Sugary foods and drinks cause tooth decay, especially if eaten between meals.
 The longer the sugary food is in contact with the teeth, and the more frequently it is eaten, the more damage it can cause.

 For this reason, restricting sweet or acidic food and drink to mealtimes only, while offering safe snacks in between mealtimes, can help prevent decay.
 Snacks such as fresh fruit, vegetable sticks, small quantities of cheese, wholegrain breadsticks or bread and suitable sandwiches are good alternatives for snacks.
 Similarly, water or milk with no flavourings should be consumed between meals.
 This ensures that there isn’t exposure to sugar and therefore acid too frequently.

 However, the sugars that are added to a wide range of foods, such as sweets, cakes, biscuits, chocolate, and some fizzy drinks and juice drinks are harmful and their consumption should be reduced.